 Remembering the Thunderbird Inn

-When it was all said and done we lost over 50+ Doo Wop motels such as the Flame Inn Motel, The 24th St. Motel, The Hawaii Kai Mote, The Hi Lilly Motel, The Rio Motel, The Carousel Motel and so much more.
+Over 50 Doo Wop motels, including the Flame Inn Motel, The 24th St. Motel, The Hawaii Kai Motel, The Hi Lilly Motel, The Rio Motel, and The Carousel Motel, disappeared during the condo boom, forever changing the landscape of our island.

 Check out these other Wildwood Videos and articles